Animal sacrifice: a part of the Bible that we don’t like.

 This completely changes the meaning of what has gone before.
 The writer, it seems, is not claiming that God does not want animal sacrifices, only that He does not want sacrifices made in the wrong place.
 Apparently in the absence of a functioning temple, animals could not be sacrificed in a way that was pleasing to God, so the best thing that could be offered in the circumstances was a contrite heart.
 But the writer anticipates that when the temple has been rebuilt, God will be pleased with burnt offerings again and indeed will expect them.

-This is a mode of thought very alien to us and I am not suggesting that we need to imitate it.
+This is a mode of thought very alien to modern people and I am not suggesting that we need to imitate it.
 But recognising that it was the way many biblical writers thought and felt is essential if we wish to understand their words.
-It is one thing to take a passage out of its original context once in order to empasise some particular point, but it is quite another to censor out the context permanently because we are simply not prepared to make the imaginative effort to understand it.
+It is one thing to take a passage out of its original context once in order to empasise some special point, but it is quite another to censor out the context permanently because we are simply not prepared to make the imaginative effort that is required to understand it.

 In fact a large chunk of the Old Testament is taken up with animal sacrifice.
 This is even more true of the Torah, the five books of Moses which form the oldest (and for Jews the holiest) part of the work.
 And a lot of New Testament teaching about Christ and salvation also uses this kind of language and assumes that readers will understand it.
 First century readers, whether Jews or former pagans, would have done so easily enough.
 If we in the 21st century cannot do the same, then clearly we have a problem.

 For most of human history, animals were farmed for meat locally and on a small scale.
 The farmer knew all his animals, often by name.
 Jesus refers to shepherds calling their sheep by name.
-A form of unspoken covenant existed between a farmer and his beasts: it was his responsibility to feed them and house them well, to treat their wounds and diseases, and to protect them from predators, often at some risk to himself.
+A form of unspoken covenant existed between a farmer and his beasts: it was his responsibility to feed them and house them well, to treat their wounds and diseases, and to protect them from predators, often at some risk to himself (as is shown in the parable of the Good Shepherd).
 In return for doing this, he gained the right to slaughter one from time to time and to eat or sell its meat.
 And every bit of the dead animal was used in one way or another.
 To waste it would be rank ingratitude.
 Perhaps those of us who have had to take a much-loved pet to the vet for the last time and hold it steady while it received the lethal injection can understand the mindset of those bronze age farmers better than most.

 It was precisely because every animal was precious that animal sacrifice was so prevalent in the ancient world.
 Some of this of course was simple bribery.
 In a world where most judges took bribes and gods were presented as no better morally than their worshippers, it made sense to pay them to consider your prayers.
 But the ancient Jews always knew that their God was incorruptible and needed nothing that they could give him.
 Every morning unleavened bread was symbolically laid out on His ritual gold-topped table and every evening it was publicly removed by the priests as proof that He did not need what his people offered Him.
 Consequently Jewish sacrifices were not conceived of as bribes but as acts of communion with God, whether in thanksgiving or in penitent reconciliation.